iainvdw/fronteers-2016-notes/Fronteers 2016.md

 * Push notifications
 * IndexedDB

-Wat bereiken we met PWA?
+What can we achieve with PWA?

-HTML5 was een reactie tegen Flash en Silverlight in ~2009.
-Net op tijd op desktop vlak voor de opmars van mobile.
+HTML5 was a response to Flash and Silverlight in around 2009.
+Just in time for the advance of mobile.

-PWA is een reactie op native mobile apps.
+PWA is a response to native mobile apps.

 ### Offline
-Het web is niet goed met offline en multithreaded, juist wel met progressive.
-PWA brengt offline en multithreaded naar het web.

-Offline-first gaat over snelheid.
-Niet omdat je in de trein zit, maar omdat data op je device VELE malen sneller is te bereiken dan via het netwerk.
+The web isn't very good with offline and multithreading, but it ís really progressive in contrast to native apps.
+PWA brings offline and multithreading to the web.

+Offline-first is about speed.
+Not because you're in the train or have crappy WiFi, but because data on your device can be reached much faster in several orders of magnitude compare to the network.

 Service worker:

-* Cache API voor static data > appcache
+* Cache API for static data is better than appcache
-* IndexedDB voor dynamische data > localstorage / websql
+* IndexedDB for dynamic data is better than LocalStorage or the deprecated WebSQL

 ### Progressive
-PE toepassen
+Apply progressive enhancement

 "In 2016 it's okay to build a website that doesn't work without JavaScript" Hmm..

-Zorg ervoor dat de UX goed is *totdat* er JS is ingeladen om dan de UX te verbeteren.
+Is it?

+Make sure the UX is already good, **until** JS has loaded and can be improved upon with JS.

 ### Multithreaded
-Web workers gebruiken voor data operaties.
-Losse thread.
-Laat de single-threaded UI thread alleen de UI updaten zodat er "ruimte" overblijft voor complexe functies.
+Web Workers can be used for asynchronous data operations in a separate thread, so you can offload the heavy UI thread to prevent jank.
+Let the UI thread only update the UI when needed, feed it data from the separate Web Worker thread so that leaves breathing room for complex DOM operations in the UI thread.

 ## Multi-user WebVR - Martin Splitt
 WebVR kan toegepast worden voor verschillende doeleinden